nemesisdb/nemesisdb/docs/docs/intro.md

 # NemesisDB

-NemesisDB is a session based JSON storage.
-At the moment is in-memory storage only, a future release will include saving data to disk.
+NemesisDB is a session based JSON store.
+At the moment it is in-memory storage only, a future release will include saving data to disk.

 :::info
 NemesisDB is only available as a 64-bit Debian package for x86 CPUs (Intel/AMD).